pivotal/blog/content/post/writing-an-ionic2-app-for-production.md

 > Hybrid development remains a controversial topic and hybrid apps will never be a universal choice for building mobile applications.
 For successful hybrid project, it is important to know about their limitations and whether they clash with the project objectives.
 For the right product, they can be an effective tool to build a stunning mobile application in little time.

 In 15 weeks we built a production-ready application with Ionic 2.
-The application looks stunning and has allowed us to validate our value proposition.
-Our app is packed with native functionality and will be ported to Android with little extra effort in the near future.
+The application looks stunning and has allowed us to start validating our value proposition.
+Our app is packed with native functionality and could be ported to Android with little extra effort in the near future.
 We have a maintainable Angular 2 codebase and can easily expose parts of it to the web.
-The feel of the application is close to a truly native application, still some quirks that might give away (certainly to developers) that there might be a hybrid application under the hood.
+While there are some quirks that might give away (especially to developers) that there might be a hybrid application under the hood, the feel of the application is very close to a truly native application.